-Salyut 1 or DOS 1 (Dolgovremennaya Orbitalnaya Stanziya) was the first manned space station.
+Salyut 1 or DOS 1 (Dolgovremennaya Orbitalnaya Stanziya) was the first crewed space station.

 Salyut 1 was successfully put into orbit by a Proton-K rocket on 19 April 1971.